 Lamon.-The Lamon cabin is recorded as the first log cabin built in Yosemite Valley.
 James C. Lamon was one of the mountaineers who aided in the construction of the "Upper Hotel" or "Hutchings House" in 1858.
-The next year he located a preemption claim at the upper end of the valley and built this small but comfortable log cabin.
+The next year he located a preëmption claim at the upper end of the valley and built this small but comfortable log cabin.
 Lamon used unusually large logs for his home, but they were so skillfully notched on both the upper and lower sides, and joined so proficiently at the corners, that the result was a very tight, compact little shelter.
-The logs were graduated in size from the base log up to a small gable which was filled in with horizontal split shakes.
-The perlins were parallel with the sides and were covered with split shakes.
-These overlapped the ridge on one side, assuring complete drainage for the roof.
-Numerous pictures of this cabin were published in the early books pertaining to Yosemite.
+The logs were graduated in size from the base log up to a small gable which was filled in with hori-